The Sleep Well At Night (SWAN) Portfolio

 The AI UtilityThesis: Physics over Silicon

-Constellation owns the nuclear plants that power the AI revolution.
-The Meta PPA (20-year deal) proves that Big Tech will pay a premium for carbon-free baseload power.
-While Nvidia is cyclical, electricity is absolute.
+Constellation Energy Group (CEG) owns the critical nuclear infrastructure required to power the AI revolution.
+The landmark Meta PPA (a 20-year power purchase agreement) proves unequivocally that Big Tech will pay a massive premium for reliable, carbon-free baseload power.
+While semiconductor demand is inherently cyclical and subject to inventory corrections, electricity consumption is absolute and unidirectional.
+CEG effectively tolls the AI superhighway.

 PEP